Introduction

 If zombies are in immediate range of one or more opponents, they will attempt to stay in immediate range.

-This means that most zombies killed during the hand-to-hand phase will not be able to infect you.
+Most zombies killed during the hand-to-hand phase will not be able to infect you.

 Killing Zombies